squishedfox/squishedfox-com/_docs/education/CompTIA/A+ 220-1102 (Core 2)/Create Windows Security Settings/Windows Login Options.md

 Users whom use single-sign-on can authenticate once with a system and then are provided access to all the resources requested on a website or network.
 They are authenticated with services like Microsoft SQL Server, Microsoft Exchange, Office 365, Microsoft Teams, etc.

 The best advantage of SSO is that users only need to remember one set of credentials.
 Administrators only have to mange one account.
-Onboarding and offboarding are much easier for Information Technoogy (IT) teams.
+Onboarding and offloading are much easier for Information Technology (IT) teams.